simdipo/Darey.io_devops/SHELL_SCRIPTING_PROJECT/Shell_Scripting.md

 `#!/bin/bash`

-Define a function to greet the user greet()
+`Define a function to greet the user greet()`

-{
+`{`

       echo "Hello, $1!
 Nice to meet you."
-}
+`}`

-Call the greet function and pass the nanc as an argunent greet "John"
+Call the greet function and pass the name as an argunent greet "John"

-`
+Lets write our First Shell Script

-Lets write our First Shell Script step 1:0n your terminal open a folder called shell-scripting using the command mkkdir shell- scripting This wil hold all the script we will write in this lesson.
+step 1: 0n your terminal open a folder called shell-scripting using the command mkkdir shell- scripting This wil hold all the script we will write in this lesson.

-step2:create a file called user-input sh using the command touch `user-input.sh`
+step 2: create a file called user-input sh using the command touch `user-input.sh`

-step.3: Inside the file copyand paste the block of code below:
+step 3: Inside the file copyand paste the block of code below:

-`#!/bin/bash
+`#!/bin/bash`

 `Prompt the user for their name echo "Enter your name:"